 Whether you’re involved with ecommerce or own a brick-and-mortar store, mobile advertising should be considered as part of your strategy.
 If not, your competition is going to have a significant upper hand.
 Take into consideration the growth of mobile advertising.
-According to a study by , in 2010; 2.1% of digital search ad dollars were spent on mobile devices.
-That amount increased to 22.1% in 2013 and is expected to surpass 59% by 2017.
+According to a study by digital ad dollars that are spent on mobile devices will continue to surge into the foreseeable future.

 Here are 4 key tips to help you get the most out of your mobile advertising spend and mobile advertising campaigns: